qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

 ## Troubleshooting

-Refer to our general [SSL troubleshooting](https://docs.gitlab.com/omnibus/settings/ssl.html#troubleshooting) documentation.
+Refer to the general [SSL troubleshooting](https://docs.gitlab.com/omnibus/settings/ssl.html#troubleshooting) documentation.

-In addition to the above, the [tlsctl](https://gitlab.com/gitlab-org/ci-cd/runner-tools/tlsctl) tool can be used to debug GitLab certificates from the Runner's end.
+In addition, you can use the [`tlsctl`](https://gitlab.com/gitlab-org/ci-cd/runner-tools/tlsctl) tool to debug GitLab certificates from the runner's end.